Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception: EXPERIMENTS

 \subsubsection{Semantic segmentation.}

-Table \ref{tab.city} shows performance on Cityscapes validation dataset.
-As showed in table ~\ref{tab.city}, the wall, pole, traffic light, traffic sign, pedestrian, rider, bicycle are improved consistently while using different backbones with EIEL.
+Table \ref{tab.city.realtime} shows performance on Cityscapes validation dataset.
+As shown in Tab.\ref{tab.city.realtime}, the predictions of wall, pole, traffic light, traffic sign, pedestrian, rider, bicycle are improved consistently when using different backbones with EIEL.

-As most of the autonomous driving scenarios require real-time performance, we firstly chose two popular lighweight CNN architectures ERFNet and BiSeNetV1-R18 (R18 is ResNet18) as backbones, whose inference speed is 83 and 65.5 frames per second (FPS) on GPU, respectively ~\cite{romera2017erfnet,yu2018bisenet}.
+As most of the autonomous driving scenarios require real-time performance, we firstly chose two popular lighweight CNN architectures ERFNet and BiSeNetV1-R18 (R18 is ResNet18) as backbones, whose inference speed is 83 and 65.5 frames per second (FPS) on GPU, respectively~\cite{romera2017erfnet,yu2018bisenet}, see Tab.~\ref{tab.city.realtime}.
 It is noticed that our loss achieves a significant improvement of mIoU on baseline ERFNet (after 150 epoch of training until convergence), up to ${3.19\%}$.
 BiSeNetV2 ~\cite{yu2021bisenet} is an improved version of BiSeNetV1 with some auxiliary heads on training stage to gain better feature representation ability.
-Its large version, BiSeNetV2-L has a slower inference speed of FPS 47.3 but lower mIoU of 75.80 compared to BiSeNetV1 with EIEL (75.82).
+Its large version, BiSeNetV2-L has a slower inference speed of FPS 47.3 but lower mIoU of 75.80 compared to EIEGSeg(BSV1) (75.82).
 This shows that our loss function can guide lightweight networks to better extract detailed features and thus get finer results on exquisite-structures.
+When using multi-scale inference (random scale on \{0.25, 0.5, 0.75, 1.0, 1.25, 1.5, 1.75, 2.0\}), EIEGSeg achieves 79.0 on backbone BiSeNetV1 (78.86 originally), which outperforms many other models.

-In addition, our methods works well on larger size model, such as HRNet-W48-OCR, a high-resolution network structure with dense connections and of 0.15 FPS ~\cite{seong2021semantic}.
+In addition, our methods works well on larger size model, such as OCR, a high-resolution non real-time network structure with dense connections and of 0.15 FPS ~\cite{seong2021semantic}.
 We use the pre-trained model provided by the author and add EIEL to continue the training.
 In our implementation, our method outperforms the pre-trained model, especially on fine-scale structures.
+Some other non real-time approaches are compared in the last six rows, while the single-scale and multi-scale test results are displayed in last for rows of \ref{tab.city.realtime}.

 Figure \ref{fig.seg} shows semantic segmentation performance on cityscapes.
-In the forth column (with EIEL), the improved areas are framed in different colors.
-In the row 2 of right most column, the segmentation of the pedestrian legs is even better than what was provided in ground truth, because the man in the picture is wearing shorts with a gap between his legs.
+The improved areas trained with EIEL are framed in different colors (the forth column).
+In the row 2 of right most column, the segmentation of the pedestrian legs is even better than what was provided in ground truth, because EIEGSeg correctly predicts the man in the picture wearing shorts with a gap between his legs.

-We also achieve 82.9 mIoU on HRNet-OCR and 79.0 on BiSeNetV1 (78.86 originally) when using multi-scale inference (random scale on \{0.25, 0.5, 0.75, 1.0, 1.25, 1.5, 1.75, 2.0\}), which can outperform many other models.